Storm the Sky: History

 The band was formed in Melbourne in 2011 and consisted of vocalists Daniel Breen and William Jarratt, the guitarists Andy Szetho and Billy Green, as well as bassist Kristian Evangelistis and drummer Alex Trail.

 The band released a self-titled MCD in 2012.
 A year later the release of the EP Vigilance followed.
-Between 11–22 September Storm the Sky toured Australia as supporting act for Fit for a King.
+Between 11 and 22 September Storm the Sky toured Australia as supporting act for Fit for a King.
 Storm the Sky got signed to UNFD in November 2014 announced the release of their debut album in early 2015.
 The band acquired Matty Mullins of Memphis May Fire as guest musician for the song Portraits which is featured on the album called Permanence.
 The album entered the Australian Albums charts peaking at no. 45.

 In January and February 2015 the band supported American rock band Chiodos during their Australian tour.
 In March the sixtet supported In Hearts Wake before touring Australia as headlining act for the first time.